 9. The highest levels of public services and facilities should be provided in urban growth areas, but may be provided at lesser levels in the smaller towns’ urban growth areas.
 Some services and facilities may only be provided after areas incorporate or are annexed to adjacent cities or towns.
 These urban services and facilities may include water supply; sanitary and storm sewers; police and fire protection; paved streets with curbs, sidewalks and street lights; and public transit and bicycle paths.
 Other services may include community and neighborhood parks, government offices, libraries, medical facilities, manned fire stations, and animal control.

-10. Open space lands contributing to the livability of UGAs should be preserved, including those providing scenic amenity, community identity and buffers within and between urban and rural areas.
+10. Preserve open space lands that contribute to the livability of UGAs, including those providing scenic amenity, community identity and buffers within and between urban and rural areas.

-11. Reductions in any urban growth boundary should ensure that the reduced urban growth area will include effective sewer and water and transportation service areas, and will retain the ability to accommodate projected population growth for a 20-year period including a reasonable market factor.
+11. Ensure that reductions in any urban growth boundary will include effective sewer and water and transportation service areas, and will retain the ability to accommodate projected population growth for a 20-year period including a reasonable market factor.

-12. Significant archeological and historic resources contributing to the sense of place, providing links to our past, and enhancing quality of life should be protected and preserved.
+12. Protect and preserve significant archeological and historic resources contributing to the sense of place, providing links to our past, and enhancing quality of life.

-13. The County should weigh the need to accommodate projected growth in a particular area against the potential impacts of that growth on critical areas.
-Some areas of the County are not appropriate for urban growth due to the occurrence and/or sensitivity of critical areas or the possibility of creating a public safety hazard.
+13. Weigh the need to accommodate projected growth in a particular area against the potential impacts of that growth on critical areas.
+Some areas of the county are not appropriate for urban growth due to the occurrence and/or sensitivity of critical areas or the possibility of creating a public safety hazard.

 OBJECTIVE D: Annexations and Incorporations - The county should review annexations and incorporations for consistency with this Comprehensive Plan, effective subarea plans and impacts on county land use, traffic circulation, public services and facilities and integrity and continuity of service areas and boundaries.